ZeroMe1a/TKinterQuiz/README.md

 # TKinterQuiz
-An "dynamic" class that can generate quizes!
-Also, my second ever project that i was paid to do!
+A class that can build quizzes via a json-like variable that will contain all the quiz information, like:

+  Quiz name (the window name)
+  Quiz icon (windows window icon)
+  Quiz total questions
+  Quiz question score
+  And more!

+Please keep in mind that if the question/answer is too big you will need to break lines (using """ to make multi-lines strings or break the line with \n) also, this code isn't polished at all, so it might have some bugs, which you can report at the Issues tab!

-# About The Code
+# Creators
-The code isn't that good at all, someday i will rewrite this and make it better and more professional.
-Built with the help of my friend [@Ocidenttal](https://github.com/ocidenttal)
+Me and my friend [@Ocidenttal](https://github.com/ocidenttal)